WeCare: Relieving Family Caregivers’ Stress through Improving Communication at theHospital

 Interview: designed interview guidelines and conducted interviews

-Usability studies: designed the protocol and participated as a group
+Usability studies: designed the tasks, drafted the observer guide, and participated as a group

 The rapid aging population is a worldwide phenomenon.
 However, Taiwan’s accelerating rate of aging is more than twice than that of European countries and the United State.
 With the population aging and more elderlies living longer, Taiwan is facing a larger demand of provision of informal care to older persons by family members.
-Family caregivers are the informal or unpaid caregivers who take care of relatives.
+The majority of information care is provided by family caregivers, informal or unpaid caregivers who take care of their relatives.

 Improve family caregivers’ caregiving experience at hospitals.

 Observation: to understand the interactions between caregivers and patients

 Interview: to delve deeper into caregivers’ motivations, challenges, and feelings

 Usability testing: to validate if the designs meet users’ expectations